 During that time, Newfoundlands were bred with small water dogs to create lesser Newfoundland or St. John’s Water Dog.
 By 1870, Labrador Retriever became the common name of this dog breed.

-Labradors were used as a working water dog.
+Labradors were used as working water dog.
 They were owned by fishermen.
 Fishermen used to use them for activities like retrieving fish and fishing nets.

 English Kennel Club recognized Labrador Retriever in 1903 and the American Kennel Club recognized it in 1917.